Xant-IR/Portfolio/README.md

 - Click on the project names to explore projects within each category.
 - Each project link will take you to its respective folder with detailed information.

+## Experience with XANT

+During my time at XANT, I had the opportunity to work on several impactful projects, contributing to the growth and success of the business.
+Here are some key highlights of my experience:

+- **Software Solutions for Startups:** Designed and implemented software solutions for Build&Enjoy and Batalent startups, resulting in a remarkable boost in operational efficiency.

+- **Client Collaboration:** Collaborated closely with business clients to gather and document unique requirements, generating detailed functional and technical specifications for seamless alignment between business goals and technical implementation.

+- **Content Management Systems:** Developed custom Content Management Systems, enhancing content delivery and elevating user experience by an impressive margin.

+- **Quality Assurance:** Conducted Unit Testing and Integration Testing of Software, resulting in fewer bugs and defects, ensuring high-quality deliverables.

+- **Documentation and Optimization:** Authored comprehensive technical documents, optimized code, and resolved support-raised issues, improving overall customer satisfaction and application performance.

 ## Thank You!